mehtaurjagit/Healthcare-RealTime-Azure-Data-Platform/README.md

 **ApexCare** is an end-to-end healthcare data engineering and analytics platform built on Microsoft Azure.

-The project demonstrates how batch healthcare data and real-time patient telemetry can be ingested, processed, governed, modeled, and served through a modern **Medallion Lakehouse Architecture (Bronze → Silver → Gold)**.
+The project demonstrates how batch healthcare data and real-time patient telemetry can be ingested, processed, governed, monitored, modeled, and served through a modern **Medallion Lakehouse Architecture (Bronze → Silver → Gold)**.

 The platform combines: